yanivassf-lab/fMRI/docs/running.rst

   Degree of the B-spline basis (default: 3).

 \-\-n-basis `<INT>`
-  Number of B-spline basis functions (default: 0 → automatic selection).
+  Number of B-spline basis functions.
+Use 0 to determine it as number of timepoints or use several values for finding the best automatically based on the interpolation threshold (default: 0).

 \-\-threshold `<FLOAT>`
   Interpolation error threshold for basis selection (default: 1e-6).